wellesley-cs230/wellesley-cs230.github.io/hw7.md

 **Tests.** After implementing this method, **test it** in the `main` method of the same file.
 You can store the results of all of your testing in `SortableLinkedlistTesting.txt`.
-We highly recommend you **do not** continue without confidence this method words correctly.
+We highly recommend you **do not** continue without confidence this method works correctly.